Stakeholder Statements

 OFAH Position on the Proposed Alto High-Speed Rail Project

 Ontario’s largest non-profit fish and wildlife conservation organization — representing 100,000 members and 675 member clubs — states it “cannot support the proposed high-speed rail project.”
-Key findings: a 1,000 km continuous fenced corridor “will function as a complete ecological barrier… on a scale that cannot be addressed through conventional mitigation methods”; OFAH confirms that Alto representatives have stated crossings would be minimized, characterizing this as actively avoiding “the single most critical mitigation strategy available”; no field studies or baseline environmental data have been made available; and adequate mitigation would require crossing densities approaching ≤1 km in natural landscapes.
+Key finding: a 1,000 km continuous fenced corridor “will function as a complete ecological barrier… on a scale that cannot be addressed through conventional mitigation methods.”

 ofah.org/policy-subs